supernik2007/PRECaL/README.txt

 2. Libraries Not Installed: Ensure the necessary libraries (e.g., matplotlib, numpy, sympy) are installed.
 3. File Not Found: Confirm all files are in the same folder.

 Happy coding!
-Enjoy experimenting with the Precal Math Library!
+Enjoy experimenting with PRECaL!